alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### I have GPU model XYZ, what is my profit per day?
 A community member has made a spreadsheet with different GPUs [available here](https://docs.google.com/spreadsheets/d/10eUjwGU-Kmw1XM1dDOKfdscOeShakSnjcBGzBT46rmc/)

+### What is the reason to hold the block reward for 500 minutes, given the block time is only 64 seconds?

+The 500min lock was implemented to prevent re-org attacks.
+Similarly to Bitcoin, which has ~1000 minutes lock for mined rewards.

+### Why do I have 4 mining addresses ?

+Alephium is a sharded blockchain with G groups and G*G shards.
+Due to this design, it is necessary to have one mining address per group.

+On the mainnet, we currently have 4 Groups and 16 shards, which is why you have 4 mining addresses.
+One for each group

 ## dApps